-Although the agreement was announced last month, Gulbenkian’s decision to sell Partex appears to have been taken over a year ago.
+Although the agreement was announced in June 2019, Gulbenkian’s decision to sell Partex appears to have been taken over a year ago.
 A headline in the Algarve Daily News in February 2018 stated ‘Gulbenkian Foundation gets out of the oil business.’
 The accompanying article quotes a Foundation spokesperson saying that the Foundation ‘has been considering the sale of investments in fossil fuels, taking into account a new energy matrix and its objectives for sustainability, in line with the international movement followed by other foundations.’

-One approach which appears to have been ruled out by the philanthropic organisation was to keep the oil but make a public commitment not drill it.
+One approach which appears to have been ruled out by the philanthropic organisation was to keep the oil but make a public commitment not to drill it.

 In her announcement of the sale, Foundation President Isabel Mota commented: ‘the reconfiguration of the Foundation’s financial portfolio and investments will reinforce its diversification, social and environmental impact and alignment with the philanthropic nature of the Foundation’s activities.’